SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 ### Create an RFI

-In the Content Proposals listing page, there is a button on the top right of the page called “Request for Intelligence”.
+In the Content Proposals listing page, there is a button on the top right of the page called `Request for Intelligence.
 To create an RFI, click on that button and fill out the form with the following information:

 - Type of request: could be a situational awareness report, a request for investigation, a threat assesment or a request for action